 The answer to this question has blown my mind, and we’ll build to it over the next three posts.

-Consider this illustration.
-All the letters that make up the words I am typing are nothing more than symbols.
+For starters, consider this: The letters that make up the words I am typing are symbols.
 The words themselves are symbols, but their meaning is spiritual.
-Their meaning can excite emotions – making you resonate with passion or offence, comfort, joy, fear or aggression.
-The words are doing this as you interpret their meaning – the meaning of the symbols.
-You do this subconsciously, but your heart is impacted.
+Their meaning can excite emotions – making you resonate with passion or offence, comfort & joy, or fear & aggression.
+The words do this as you receive their message and interpret it.

-On a larger scale, when a story is imbedded with cooperating symbols, you likewise receive the intended message.
+On a larger scale when a story is imbedded with cooperating symbols you likewise receive the intended message.
 Your emotions and thought processes are impacted by the story as a whole.
 In essence, you respond.
-You may not be conscious of the degree to which you digest the message, but the message gets in and starts floating around – including the values displayed and the spiritual example embodied in that story.
-This is simply the power of story telling.
-It’s why marketing is so successful.
-More importantly, it’s why God Himself uses stories to instruct us in Scripture.
-Jesus taught in parables.
-The way we receive and understand truth is simply part of our humanity.
+You may not be conscious of the degree to which you receive the message, but the message reaches you.
+This is the power of story telling.

 Symbolism & Rowling

 J.K.
 Rowling accomplished much by disseminating Alchemy through a detailed, symbolic story.
 Every person who reads Harry Potter vicariously participates in the symbolic journey of Alchemy, and gives ear to its teachings.

 The Bible clues us in to how this sort of influence functions.
 We say that the Scriptures wash a person (Eph.
 5:26) and that faith comes by hearing (Rom.
 10:17).
 Is it possible that spiritual teaching in general has this affect (I Tim.
 4:1)?
 I believe that in HP we have a message going to work through these same means.